South Africans squabble over slice of Mandela

 The Mandela centre has also become embroiled in a commercial battle with members of his family over the selling of Mandela-branded clothing via its '46664' fashion range, named after the number he was given during his 27 years in prison.

-Set up in 2002 as an HIV/AIDS charity, '46664' has since gone into business to raise funds, with official Mandela wristbands, mobile phone starter packs and clothes - all protected by a licence that "guards against the commercialisation of Mr. Mandela's name and image".
+Set up in 2002 as an HIV/AIDS charity, '46664' has since gone into business to raise funds, with official Mandela wristbands, mobile phone starter packs and clothes - all protected by a license that "guards against the commercialization of Mr. Mandela's name and image".

 The clothing range, which includes $100 jeans made in China, launched in New York with a glitzy ceremony at the South Africa consulate on Wednesday, only a week after two of Mandela's granddaughters debuted a line of shirts, tops and hats under a "Long Walk to Freedom" brand named after his autobiography.